 Math: Multiple-Choice Questions

 As you work through the multiple-choice math questions, you'll be given reference information (formulas and facts), but you'll need to know how to use them.
-You're allowed to use a calculator, but it won't help you unless you know how to approach the problems.
+In part of this section, you're allowed to use a calculator, but it won't help you unless you know how to approach the problems.
 If you're stuck, try substituting numbers for variables.
 You can also try plugging in numbers from the answer choices.
 Start with the middle number.
 That way, if it doesn't work, you can strategically choose one that's higher or lower.